 During shoulder season, the weather is still generally pleasant and the crowds are smaller than during the peak season.
 This makes it a great time to explore the crowded National Parks.
 Flights are generally much less expensive if you travel during the off season.

-3. Purchase Flights South American Air Travel Sites
+Purchase Flights on South American Air Travel Sites

 By using an inexpensive VPN that made my computer’s IP address look like it was based in Chile, I saved almost 35% on my airfare from Seattle to Chile and back!
 When I used the English language site that loads for Americans, the price was much higher.
 Simply loading the local version and translating it dropped prices significantly- consistently.